 The traditional CMS (sometimes referred to as a “coupled CMS”) is perhaps the simplest in terms of layout and general functionality.
-With a traditional CMS, users create and edit their content using WYSIWYG or HTML editor and then CMS displays the content acccording to the CSS used for layout.
+With a traditional CMS, users create and edit their content using a WYSIWYG or HTML editor, and then the CMS displays the content acccording to the CSS used for layout.

 Who is it for?
 If you’re looking to make a relatively simple marketing site, a traditional CMS is a good choice for its simplicity.

 The decoupled CMS is, in some respects, more complex than the traditional (or coupled) CMS.

 The advantages of a decoupled CMS is down to the architecture that separates the front-end and back-end operations.
 That means content creators are free to simply plug information into the content manager on the back end and not worry about layout which is manipulated by the front-end system.

 Who is it for?
 For a powerful architecture that’s secure and versatile, a decoupled CMS is ideal for the many features it provides content marketers and developers.

 - Headless CMS

 The architecture of headless and decoupled is quite similar — both feature a separation between the content repository at the back end and the publishing tools at the front end.

 Unlike other designs, this architecture is considered “headless” as it doesn’t have one designated front end to serve for the presentation of content.